 In summary, the "National K-12 Chinese Language Curriculum Framework" does not explicitly list any requirements for intercultural competence.
 However, the language used in various sections suggests that the creators of the Framework have indeed considered students' intercultural competencies, aligning with the intercultural competence models previously mentioned.
-Additionally, proficiency in the target language is considered central to developing intercultural competence.
+Additionally, proficiency in the target language is considered central to developing intercultural competence (Fantini, 2009), though it is not synonymous with intercultural competence.